 Some complex problems may not result in any feasible or optimal solutions when using Optimizer.
 This issue can only be detected by running Optimizer.

-To minimize the chance of running an optimization with no solution, you can build your dashboard in a way that alerts you to inappropriate values.
-The 'Ensuring feasibility in the end user dashboard' section of the Transportation Assignment Scenario , demonstrates using a dashboard error alert when demand exceeds supply.
-Similarly, if negative values aren't appropriate for an optimization, the dashboard can alert the end user.
+To minimize the chance of running an optimization with no solution, you can build your page in a way that alerts you to inappropriate values.
+The 'Ensuring feasibility in the end user dashboard' section of the Transportation Assignment Scenario , demonstrates using an error alert when demand exceeds supply.
+Similarly, if negative values aren't appropriate for an optimization, the page can alert the end user.

 Optimizer supports using three comparative operators in expressions: